GarinJTanner/mysql-usa-mapping/README.md

 3. usergen.sql
 4. gps_from_zip.sql

-## Locations
-A basic table of 265 Shake Shack locations.
-No index is needed for smaller tables.

 ## USA
-A table holding every city and zip code with their respective GPS coordinate.
-A powerful tool that I have used to pull a GPS coordinate based on a ZIP code.
-It is much easier to ask someone for their ZIP code than to ask them to give their coordinates.
+A table holding every city and zip code in the United States, with their respective GPS coordinate.

 ## Counties
 A table of multipolygon blobs.
 Using latitude and longitude coordinates, they draw the outline of counties.